art-from-the-machine/Mantella/docs/pages/issues_qna.md

 <details>
 <summary>Details</summary>

 Make sure that your mic is picking up correctly on other software and that it is set as your default.
 For example, you can go to User Settings -> Voice & Video on Discord to test your mic.
-Otherwise, try adjusting the `audio_threshold` setting in MantellaSoftware/config.ini (instructions on how to do so are inluded in config.ini).
+Otherwise, try adjusting the `audio_threshold` setting in MantellaSoftware/config.ini (instructions on how to do so are included in config.ini).
 If all else fails, make sure that no other microphones are plugged in except the one you want to use.
 There may be a rogue microphone such as a webcam picking up as your default!
 </details>
 <br>